-Justin Krieger is a registered patent attorney who focuses on client counseling, patent office and district court litigation, and patent prosecution.
-Mr. Krieger’s technical focus includes chemistry, chemical engineering, medical devices, metallurgy, nanotechnology, mechanical engineering and consumer products.
+Justin Krieger serves as the Managing Partner of the firm's Denver office.
+He is a first chair inter partes review (IPR) and post-grant review (PGR) litigator with a tremendously successful track record for challenging third party patents as well as defending against patent challenges brought before the Patent Trial & Appeal Board (PTAB).
+He also serves as an adjunct Professor of Law at the University of Denver Sturm College of Law where he teaches a course on PTAB studies.
+As a registered patent attorney, Mr. Krieger also focuses on client counseling, district court litigation, and patent prosecution.
+His technical focus includes chemistry, chemical engineering, biotechnology, medical devices, metallurgy, nanotechnology, mechanical engineering and consumer products.
 He has significant experience managing large domestic and international patent portfolios in these industries.

-Mr. Krieger lectures and publishes frequently on various intellectual property topics, including the America Invents Act, IPR and Post Grant Review (PGR) proceedings, best practices in drafting patent applications and the Defend Trade Secrets Act of 2016.
+Mr. Krieger lectures and publishes frequently on various intellectual property topics, including the America Invents Act, the “on sale” bar to patentability, IPR and PGR proceedings, best practices in drafting patent applications and the Defend Trade Secrets Act of 2016.

 While attending law school, Mr. Krieger was a member of the Florida Law Review.

-Mr. Krieger leads a patent prosecution team for clients in the following fields: vascular products and balloon catheters, industrial chemicals, blood testing equipment, pharmaceuticals and agrochemical products.
+Mr. Krieger leads a patent prosecution team for clients in the fields of industrial chemistry and chemical engineering, pharmaceuticals, agrochemicals, medical devices and analytical instruments.

 Insights View All